 Windows 10 doesn’t allow you to delete the existing recovery partition without creating a new USB recovery drive.
 In fact, you can access the delete recovery partition only after creating a new recovery drive.

 If you don’t need a recovery drive, you can format the USB drive after creating the recovery drive and deleting the existing recovery partition from your Windows 10 PC.

-Step 3: Select the check box next to Back up system files to the recovery drive option and then click Next button.
+Step 3: Select the checkbox next to Back up system files to the recovery drive option and then click the Next button.

 Step 4: In a few seconds, you will see the following screen where you need to carefully select the USB drive that you want to use for preparing the recovery drive.

 Please backup all the data from the USB drive as the drive will be completely erased before preparing the recovery drive.

 Once you select the USB drive, click the Next button.